 In the simple models we have considered here the relevant parameters are the dimensionality of space, $d$, and the dynamical exponent, $z$.
 Both of these parameters can differ for the two coupled order parameter fields leading to a number of distinct possibilities for quantum critical behaviour.
 The effective value of $d$ can differ for the two fields due to different strengths of interplanar interactions or due to dimensional cross-over as a function of temperature \cite{Lee1994,Valla2002}.
 The values of $z$ for the two coupled fields can also vary due to the extent of dissipation or, for example, in the case of magnetism, to the role of quantum precession \cite{Sachdev2011}.
-We also note that displacive ferroelectricity is not restricted to insulators, indeed it can be preserved in metals as long as the Thomas-Fermi screening length is smaller than the ferroelectric correlation length.
-This can happen in carrier doped materials up to quite high carrier density \cite{Hwang2010, Kolodiazhnyi2010}, and hence could potentially coexist with metallic magnetism.
+We also note that displacive ferroelectricity is not restricted to insulators, indeed it can arise in local form in metals as long as the Thomas-Fermi screening length is smaller than the ferroelectric correlation length.
+This can happen in carrier doped materials up to quite high carrier densities \cite{Hwang2010, Kolodiazhnyi2010}, and hence could potentially coexist with metallic magnetism.
 In such cases both weakly-dissipative dynamics in one order parameter field and strongly-dissipative dynamics in the other order parameter field, with generally quite different values of $z$, would seem to be relevant.
 The analysis presented here may provide some initial direction on how this diversity of behaviours of coupled order parameters might be at least partly probed by means of measurements of either one or the other of the two order parameter susceptibilities, whichever one happens to be the most convenient to observe.

-The study of quantum muliticritical points is still in its infancy but is expanding rapidly in materials that are not only of theoretical but also potentially of technological interest.
-These include materials involving both dielectric and magnetic instabilities, of the general kinds that arise, for example, in the hexaferrites and perovskite oxides structure types \cite{Rowley2016, Schiemer2016, Parisiades2015}.

-The approach presented here grounded on the generalization of familiar principles (Langevin random fields, Nyquist theorem and de Broglie thermal wavelength) may be helpful in developing intuitive phenomenological descriptions of these interesting and complex multicritical systems, as has already been demonstrated in elementary examples involving an order parameter field coupled to an auxiliary field \cite{Lonzarich1985, Rowley2014}.
+The approach presented here, grounded on the generalization of familiar principles (Langevin random fields, Nyquist theorem and de Broglie thermal wavelength), may be helpful in developing intuitive phenomenological descriptions of these interesting and complex multicritical systems, as has already been demonstrated in elementary examples involving an order parameter field coupled to an auxiliary field \cite{Lonzarich1985, Rowley2014}.